anujayghosh/chess-analyzer/README.md

-# Chess.com Game Analysis with Stockfish
+# Chess Game Analysis with Stockfish

 A web application that allows users to analyze their Chess.com games using the Stockfish chess engine.
 The app provides detailed move analysis, accuracy scores, and identifies critical moments in the game.